Day 1 Fish Creek Parking Lot to Baker Lake Campground, 13.6 km, 640 m Elevation Gain, 125 m Elevation Loss, 4 hrs 45 min.

 The sun was steadily climbing up through the clear blue sky.
 As the trees started to thin out the views opened up in all directions.

 The day was working out as I had hoped.
-The weather was spectacular blue skies but not too hot.
+The weather was spectacular with clear blue skies but not too hot.
 It was 12:30 pm and we only had an easy 4.5 km to go.
 It was time for lunch and to enjoy the fruits of our labour (not that it had been that labourious).

-Baker Lake has the reputation of being very buggie.
+Baker Lake has the reputation of being very buggy.
 When I was at Baker Lake in 2019 I counted over 20 mosquitoes on Ken’s head at one point.
 There were a couple of groups at the campground who were wearing mosquito head nets (I had made one for Laura) but there were very few mosquitoes on our visit and we never felt the need to cover up.

 We spent about an hour exploring and made our way back to the campsite where it was time for wine and chocolate.
 While relaxing on our rock we were entertained by what we thought was a squirrel who swam across the water in front of us.

-We would have quite an evening with our little friend.
-Porcupines are very active at night and make a sound that make any zombie excited but not exactly what one would describe as a peaceful sound of nature.
-My plan was to get to sleep reasonably early with the plan to wake up at 1:30 am to take pictures of the night sky.
+We would have quite an evening with our new little friend.
+Porcupines are very active at night and emit a sound which would be better described as a screech that would make any zombie excited.
+Not what you would describe as a peaceful sound of nature.
+Luckily for us the porcupine only screeched a few times and stayed quiet for most the night.